How to create a ARK server

 ark/ShooterGame/Saved/AllowedCheaterSteamIDs.txt and add in the list of Steam64 to which you want to grant administrator rights (one per line).

 Changes will be taken applied when the server restarts.
-To find out about our complete ARK administration management tutorial, click here.
+To find out about our complete ARK administration management tutorial: How to add an administrator on an ARK server.

 Here is the list of available commands in play.
 Adding the prefix